 Real-Time Strategy games, such as Starcraft and Command & Conquer, is a genre that was at the heart of PC gaming in the 1990s and continues to remain a dominant PC genre in Asian countries like South Korea and China.
 The genre requires fast-paced clicking using a mouse, making implementation on consoles very difficult; ironically, the game often considered the first RTS, Herzog Zwei, was a Sega Mega Drive / Genesis console game.
 The genre has certainly seen evolution, but the premise of collecting resources, spawning an army, and sending it into battle, has remained relatively constant throughout RTS history.
 Today, the most popular RTS games are called MOBAs (Multiplayer Online Battle Arenas), with games such as League of Legends and DOTA 2 being some of the most played games in the world.

 The third, and arguably most popular, PC genre is the FPS.
 After being popularized with iD Software's Wolfenstein 3D, the genre exploded into popularity with Doom.
-The use of mouse a mouse to look around was later popularized by Duke Nukem 3D and Quake.
+The use of mouse to look around was later popularized by Duke Nukem 3D and Quake.
 It's a genre that has been ported to consoles, but still controls better on PC due to quick, precise aiming with mice.
 Landmark PC FPS games include Doom, Quake, Counter-Strike, and Half-Life.

 A primary issue with PC gaming is the barrier to entry due to cost.
 Pricing of a PC depends on what type of performance a user wants when it comes to playing games, but for people who want to play games at maximum settings, it can cost at least $1000 to build and up to $3000 to buy from a manufacturer.
 In order to play some of the biggest, most graphically impressive games on PC at maximum settings with a stable framerate, it may require a user to upgrade their computer components every 2-3 years.
 However, thanks to better optimization of games and the creation of lower level APIs such as AMD's Mantle, the barrier of entry for PC gaming has been decreasing and lower-end hardware can be used to run games with decent performance.